Ft. Leavenworth Detention Barracks

 Project Start: December, 2007 (design)

-Project End: scheduled for completion in summer, 2010
+Project End: Completed 2010

 SF Heated/Cooled: